-Green-Wood Cemetery, a National Historic Landmark, in New York’s first pastoral Green-Wood Cemetery, a National Historic Landmark, in New York’s first pastoral cemetery and its first great work of landscape design.
+Green-Wood Cemetery, a National Historic Landmark, is New York’s first pastoral cemetery and its first great work of landscape design.
 Starting in 1838, it established the pattern of open-air movement in a planned landscape that inspired Central Park and its successors.
 The circa 1876 Caretaker’s Residence and Visitor’s Cottage at the Fort Hamilton entrance were designed by Richard Upjohn & Sons, the same architects as the landmark Gothic entry gate at the main entrance.

 A key feature of the Residence and Visitor’s Cottage is the cast iron cresting that decorates each pitched roof ridge.
 Only a small portion of the original remained; using the few remaining pieces, the configuration of each unique section of cresting was reproduced.